cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.2.3v0.1
 Agencies SHALL allow users who are not shared drive members to be added to files.

-- Rationale
-  - When users who are not shared drive members are not allowed to be added to file, administrators would need to add them as drive members in order to facilitate access which would provide access to all files within the drive, not just the file intended to be shared.
+- _Rationale:_ When users who are not shared drive members are not allowed to be added to file, administrators would need to add them as drive members in order to facilitate access which would provide access to all files within the drive, not just the file intended to be shared.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)